Kodular/Documentation/docs/components/layout/general/form.md

 |:----:|
 |text|

-This is the display name of the installed application in the phone.If the AppName is blank, it will be set to the name of the project when the project is built.
+_This is the display name of the installed application in the phone.If the AppName is blank, it will be set to the name of the project when the project is built._

 ### Background Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Form', 'Background Color')]]